hrishikesh1990/SimpliSmart/README.md

-# Hypervisor-like Service for MLOps Platform
+# MLOps Platform Technical Assessment

 ## Overview
-This is a FastAPI technical assessment boilerplate designed to evaluate backend system design, scalability, and software engineering skills.
-The project implements a cluster management system with user authentication, organization management, and deployment scheduling.
+This technical assessment evaluates your backend development skills through implementing a cluster management system.
+The boilerplate provides a foundation with TODO markers for key functionality, allowing you to demonstrate your understanding of:
+- Session-based authentication and user management
+- Organization management with invite system
+- Resource allocation and scheduling algorithms
+- API design and implementation

 ## Tech Stack
 - Python 3.11